What Is a Spiritual Journey? An Insider Guide to Transformation

 • What’s your personality type (for example, your Enneagram type)?

-This beginning stage is about taking a personal inventory of one’s life.
+This initial stage involves taking a personal inventory of one’s life.
 This self-discovery phase is driven by:

 • A desire to know yourself,